Sama Chakeva

 Saama Chakeba is a Hindu festival, originating from the Mithila region of the Indian subcontinent.
 It is a festival of unity.
-It is celebrated in November and commences when birds begin their migration from the Himalayas down towards the plains of India.
+It is celebrated in November and commences when birds begin their migration from the Himalayas to the plains of India.
 According to the Hindustan Times, the festival, which includes folk theater and song, celebrates the love between brothers and sisters and is based on a legend recounted in the Puranas.
 It is celebrated by Maithils & Tharu people of India and Nepal.

 An interesting aspect of Sama Chakeva is its environmental message.
 The festival coincides with the seasonal migration of birds from the Himalayas to the plains, and the clay bird idols are a tribute to these migratory birds.
 This reflects the Maithili people’s deep respect for nature and highlights the interconnectedness of all living beings.

 Mythological significance

 It tells the story of Sama, a daughter of Krishna who had been falsely accused of wrongdoing.
 Her father punished her by turning her into a bird, but the love and sacrifice of her brother eventually allowed her to regain human form.
 It is a story passed down through generations, forming an essential part of the cultural fabric of Mithila.